Particular/docs.particular.net/nservicebus/pipeline/message-mutators.md

 snippet: MutatorRegistration

+> [!NOTE]
-NOTE: Mutators are non-deterministic in terms of order of execution.
+> Mutators are non-deterministic in terms of order of execution.
 If more fine-grained control is required over the pipeline see [Pipeline Introduction](/nservicebus/pipeline/manipulate-with-behaviors.md).

 ## When a mutator throws an exception